byueng/archguide/archguide.md

 The following contents are in no particular order

 ## chromium extensions
-- vimium: Vimium provides keyboard shortcuts for navigation and control in the spirit of Vim.
+- **vimium**: Vimium provides keyboard shortcuts for navigation and control in the spirit of Vim.
-- Gnome Shell integration: For Arch Linux, Debian, Fedora, Gentoo and Ubuntu you can install package named "gnome-browser-connector".
+- **Gnome Shell integration**: For Arch Linux, Debian, Fedora, Gentoo and Ubuntu you can install package named "gnome-browser-connector".

 ## fonts in terminal
-- `sudo pacman -S ttf-fira-code`
+`sudo pacman -S ttf-fira-code`

 ## terminal alacritty configuration
 [config url](https://alacritty.org/config-alacritty.html)